 4.3.
 Pay Theories: equity theory

-Concerned with the relational satisfaction employees get from pay and inputs they provide to the organization.
+In summary, equity theory concerned with the relational satisfaction employees get from pay and inputs they provide to the organization.
 People will evaluate their own compensation by comparing their compensation to others compensation and their inputs to others inputs.

 For example: